 The Australian Standard for slip resistance includes a wet pendulum slip test for both new and existing surfaces.
-The standards are AS 4586:2013 Slip resistance classification of new pedestrian surface materials and AS 4663:2013 Slip resistance measurement of existing pedestrian surfaces.
+The standards are AS 4586:2013, Slip resistance classification of new pedestrian surface materials.
+Furthermore, AS 4663:2013 concerns Slip resistance measurement of existing pedestrian surfaces.

 For both tests, two different type of sliders are used.
 Firstly, slider 96 is used for pedestrian surfaces.
 Secondly, slider 55 is used to test the slip resistance for barefoot surfaces (bathrooms, pools, etc.).
 Therefore, Slider 55 is softer and resembles the skin of our feet, whereas Slider 96 is rubbery and resembles a shoe sole.
 To conduct a valid test, five measurements are taken and the combined average of these tests provide a Slip Resistance Value (SRV), which in return provides a wet pendulum class.

 As can be seen below, P0 represents a very low rating, whereas P5 provides the highest slip-rating.
 However, this does not mean that a P5 slip-rating should always be preferred.
 Many P5 solutions are very rough and not suitable for a bathroom, pool area etc. Moreover, the Australian Standard has specified specific slip ratings for specific areas.